 Privacy Notice and Information Consent

 I hold certain client information in an electronic form in line with Article 9, paragraph 2(h) of the EU Data Protection Regulation, and the Data Protection Act 1998.
 To this end I am registered with the Information Commissioner’s Office (ICO) and am obliged to issue clients with this Privacy Notice to explain what information I hold and how I use it.

 1. I store client contact details on a word-processed document held on a desktop PC.
 Both the computer and the document are individually password-protected.
 I would only use this information if I needed to contact you.
 I store client emails on the same password-protected desktop PC.

 2. Texts are stored for up to a few weeks and then deleted.
 I do not store client phone numbers on my phone (so please identify yourself if you get in touch!)
 My diary is not stored electronically.

 3. I keep brief session notes on a password-protected PC.
 This is solely so I can review the content of sessions and remind myself of areas for future exploration.
-These laptop notes do not include surnames or contact details.
+These notes do not include surnames or contact details.

 4. I do not store client information for the purpose of promoting goods or services or share with third parties to that end.
 Everything I hold about clients is entirely confidential save for one exception.
 To comply with best practice as laid down by the United Kingdom Council for Psychotherapy (UKCP) and subsidiary bodies, I supply a copy of my current client list (the one held on laptop with contact details) to a psychotherapeutic colleague as part of my “Therapeutic Will”.
 In the event of my death or a serious illness, that colleague would be able to contact you to let you know what was happening.